biojiang/ST147_CRKP_paper/README.md

 # ST147_CRKP_paper
-This repository includes all the codes used for ST147 CRKP paper.
+## Workflow for the CRKP ST147 paper.